What Employers Look for in Background Checks: A Complete Guide

 There are a few more things you should know to get a clear picture of what an employer might look for before making a job offer.

-Some industries, including transportation, healthcare, and manufacturing, may run employment drug or health testing.
+Some industries, including transportation, healthcare, and manufacturing, may run employment drug testing or health screening.
 This is for compliance and to reduce accident and injury risks.
 This testing is separate from a background check, but it may also be part of the hiring process for a variety of roles, including:

 - Technical or factory positions